flashmob/go-guerrilla/README.md

 So far we have the following bounties are still open:
 (Updated 22 Dec 2016)

--Let's encrypt TLS certificate support!
+- Let's encrypt TLS certificate support!
 Take a look at https://github.com/flashmob/go-guerrilla/issues/29 (0.5 for a successful merge)